 Not that one can really blame Rowling for dropping it.
 It clearly wasn’t well-thought out enough to go prime time.
 It was ultimately just set dressing and local color.

 I wouldn’t be a bit surprised if the whole idea of introducing the Big Bad Wolf didn’t suddenly occur to her somewhere during the writing of OotP.
-She hadn’t any reasonable way of deploying it in that story (which was already getting long enough to be daunting) so she held it back, built it up, and threw it at us in HBP.
+She hadn’t any reasonable way of deploying it in that book (which was already getting long enough to be daunting) so she held it back, built it up, and threw it at us in HBP.
 Without thinking through any of the implications she had lumbered it with.

 In other words, it’s yet another disposable plot device.
 Use once and discard.
+Not that she made any discernable use of it.

 However, we’re stuck with him, so we might as well try to force some sense out of the mess.
 This is going to be a lot more solidly based on information we got in HBP than on anything we were given in DHs.
 To all intents and purposes, where the series is concerned, the werewolf thread only existed in HBP.
 It certainly never materialized to any purpose during DHs.